standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 * The user [issues a build command](#executing-shr-cli) through the command-line interface (CLI) to launch SHR-CLI.
 * The CIMPL tooling imports definitions from CIMPL files (Class, Value Set, and Map files).
 SHR-CLI [reports any errors](#addressing-error-messages) in the CIMPL definitions.
-* SHR-CLI selects a subset of the data models to include in the IG, according to the [filter strategy](#filter-strategy-configuration-parameters).
+* SHR-CLI selects a subset of the data models to include in the IG, according to the [Content Profile No Profile `NP` parameter.](#Specifying-No-Profile-Classes).
 * SHR-CLI exports the selected CIMPL definitions into desired formats, such as HL7 FHIR profiles, data dictionaries, etc. The exports can be selected through [command line options](#executing-shr-cli).
 * The user [issues a separate command](#creating-the-implementation-guide) to produce the IG.